jonklein/Psh/README.md

 Using PshGP from Eclipse
 ------------------------
 Since PshGP requires command-line arguments, you must first specify them in Eclipse by setting up a Run Configuration.
 To do so, click `Run > Run Configurations...`.
 From here, click `New launch configuration` in the upper left corner.
 Give your configuration a name, and select the project by browsing or by typing Psh in the project line.
 Then, select PshGP as the main class by clicking `Search > PshGP > Ok`.
 Now, click the `Arguments` tab, and type in the configuration file you wish to run, for example `gpsamples/intreg1.pushgp`.
-From here, you can click `Run` to directly run this configuration, or `Apply` then `Close` if you don`t want to run it right away.
+From here, you can click `Run` to directly run this configuration, or `Apply` then `Close` if you don't want to run it right away.
 To run a run configuration, click the arrow to the right of the `Run` arrow, and select the run configuration you wish to execute.

 Psh In More Detail
 ==================